bbauska/LFS171x/README.md

 </div>

 <h3>Education</h3>
-Blockchain solutions are being successfully implemented across various industries.
+Blockchain solutions are being successfully implemented across various industries.<br/>

-As the technologies advance, more and more potential use cases arise.
+As the technologies advance, more and more potential use cases arise.<br/>

 Education is one such area that could stand to benefit from distributed ledger technologies:
 <ul>
 <li>Streamlining verification procedures for academic credentials, thus reducing fraudulent claims and bringing more transparency, ease of use, and speed to this process,</li>